udhos/gitcheat/README.md

     git remote add pb https://github.com/paulboone/ticgit
     git fetch pb = fetch all the information that Paul has but that you don’t yet have in your repository Paul’s master branch is now accessible locally as pb/master

+## Fetch

+    git fetch <remote>

+"The command goes out to that remote project and pulls down all the data from that remote project that you don’t have yet.
+After you do this, you should have references to all the branches from that remote, which you can merge in or inspect at any time."

+"git fetch command only downloads the data to your local repository - it doesn’t automatically merge it with any of your work or modify what you’re currently working on."

 ## Head